skhasgiw-SPA/spartacus-tua/README.md

 # What is TUA Spartacus?

-Spartacus is a lean, Angular-based JavaScript storefront for SAP Commerce Cloud - Telco & Utilities Accelerator Module.
-TUA Spartacus talks to SAP Commerce Cloud (with Telco & Utilities Accelerator module embedded) exclusively through a set of REST APIs (OCC APIs).
+The telco and utilities accelerator for project “Spartacus” (TUA Spartacus) is a lean, Angular-based storefront for SAP Commerce Cloud Telco & Utilities Accelerator (TUA), working exclusively through the Commerce REST API.
+TUA Spartacus talks to SAP Commerce Cloud (with Telco & Utilities Accelerator module embedded) exclusively through a set of REST (OCC) APIs.

+TUA Spartacus works with and enhances the Telco and Utilities Accelerator storefront.
+In addition to supporting Commerce REST APIs, the Telco and Utilities Accelerator supports TM Forum APIs for delivering industry-specific functionality.
 It also makes use of [Spartacus functionalities and libraries site](https://sap.github.io/spartacus-docs/)

-- Documentation is hosted on our dedicated [TUA Spartacus Documentation site](<spartacus-tua-documentation-link>).
+- TUA Spartacus documentation is available at [TELCO & UTILITIES STOREFRONT DEVELOPMENT GUIDE](about-tua-spartacus.md)
-- Technical questions?
+- Have any technical questions?
 Get in touch with us on [Slack workspace](<spartacus-tua-slack-URL>).
 - Non-technical questions?
 Join our [Slack workspace](<spartacus-tua-slack-URL>).
 - For details on the 1.0 launch, see the [Release Information page](<link-to-release-information-for-version-1.0.0>) on our Spartacus TUA documentation site.